QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 Three rules for a plugin that uses this:

-- **Seed before every `Start`.** While the socket was up the stream was reporting and the registry was not listening.
-The seed hands over what was reported — see "Seed before Start".
+- **Seed before every `Start`.** While the socket was up the stream was reporting and the registry was not listening. `SeedAndStart` hands over what was reported, in the right order — see "Seed before Start".
 - **Sweep once after the stream returns, before stopping.** The socket coming back does not replay what it missed, and no plugin re-reads orders on reconnect today.
 One last sweep closes the gap.
 - **Coming back is not always allowed.** Schwab must stay on polling for the rest of the run, because reconnecting